silaspe/maths/docs/rand.md

 .

+I hope you have a good Saturday and St. Nicholas day!

+.

-I hope you have a good Saturday!
+I hope you have a good Sunday!